victorreis/react-typescript-template/README.md

 - Global tests configuration that provides a simple and standardized way to render the components through the React Testing Renderer or through React Testing Library, with the theme provider already embedded.
 - Create a thematization structure that allows you to create how many themes that you want.
 - Create a customized theme interface with some structures implemented (borders, colors and typography).
-- Implements responsiveness to allow any screen size by using @media queries and the Grid Layout.
+- Implements responsiveness to allow any screen size by using @media queries, flexbox and Grid Layout.
 - Usage of React Context, React Hooks.
 - Usage of Typescript generics, union type and interface manipulation and interesting Type utilities.